AIARE Women's Avalanche Courses

 - High Quality Probe (modern, quick-draw style)

-Our state of the art online program allows you to tackle the classroom portion of the learning at home before the course, on your schedule.
-That’s right, no need to take a friday off, no need to wait for a holiday weekend, just plan to spend that 8 hours with us learning online before the course.
-Plus, you’ll be able to come back to this online content even after the course is done to refresh concepts that need more clarification.
+Our online program allows you to tackle the classroom portion of the learning at home before the course, on your schedule.
+That’s right, no need to take a Friday off, no need to wait for a holiday weekend, just plan to spend 8 hours on our asynchronous online learning program before the course.
+This has the added benefit of being able to come back and review the online content any time you want, even after the course is done, to refresh concepts that need more clarification.

 Once you’ve completed the online program, you’ll have two full days in the field with our expert Avalanche instructors to see and experience snowpack, terrain and rescue skills.